 Notes: This program is designed for students planning to continue their education at a four-year college or university.
-See University Parallel/Transfer Programs in the front section of the catalog.
+See the front section of the catalog about information and requirements for University Parallel/Transfer Programs.

-At least one science course must include a laboratory component.
+^{}At least one science course must include a laboratory component.

-Respiratory Care Therapist#++
+Respiratory Care Therapist # ++